NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-inventory-sorting/configs.md

   - Determines whether the component is enabled (visible) or not.
 - **xOffset**
   - Sets the X offset, starting from the left side.
+- **rightXOffset**
+  - Optional
+  - Sets the X offset, starting from the right side.
+Ignored if xOffset is defined.
 - **yOffset**
   - Sets the Y offset, starting from the top.
 - **width**